-Each volume of Offeror's proposal must contain a cover page.
+Each proposal volume must contain a cover page.
 On the cover page, please include:

-- The name of Offeror's organization,
+- The name of the Offeror's organization,

-- Offeror's contact name,
+- The Offeror's contact name,

-- Offeror's contact information (address, telephone number, email address, website address),
+- The Offeror's contact information (address, telephone number, email address, website address),

-- Offeror's Unique Entity ID number,
+- The Offeror's Unique Entity ID nnumber,

 - The date of submittal,

 - A statement verifying the proposal is valid for a period of 120 days, and

 - The signature of a duly authorized Offeror representative.